 Includes districts of Rainy River, Thunder Bay, Fort Frances and Kenora.

-Under the Fire Protection and Prevention Act (FPPA), the Fire Marshal has the duty to investigate the cause, origin and circumstances of any fire, explosion or condition that, in the opinion of the Fire Marshal, might have caused either:
+Under the FPPA, the Fire Marshal has the duty to investigate the cause, origin and circumstances of any fire, explosion or condition that, in the opinion of the Fire Marshal, might have caused either:

 - loss of life

 - damage to property